tukkek/minim/rules.md

 Don't forget to place rewards in the dungeon to incentivize-exploration and to help the group continue moving-on!
 For gear a good base-line is one-item per-floor, its score equal to the player's median-tier.

 ## Creating floors
-A typical-floor has 2 to 12 rooms; 1 to 6 combat-scenes; and 1 to 3 features.
+A typical-floor in a Minin-dungeon has 2 to 12 rooms; 1 to 6 combat-scenes; and 1 to 3 features.
 This list helps create features:
 1. Mechanical or magical trap:
     1. Guarding a reward
     2. With hidden-reward